 Unless there is clarity from the beginning as to who will continue the business after the owner’s death, the business also dies once the owner dies.
 This may lead to a loss of goodwill and the good impact created amongst the society and the public at large.
 There is no perpetual existence in this business type like in a company.

 Heavy Burden for Big Businesses

-For some persons, handling a business alone seems to be harder and riskier if it widespread or having a huge turnover.
-So, he then turns it into a different business structure inviting legal compliances and consequences, higher costs, tax burden, etc. For an example, Mr. A (a sole proprietor) is having his three shops of electronic items.
+For some people, handling a business alone seems harder and riskier if it is widespread or has a huge turnover.
+So, he then turns it into a different business structure, inviting legal compliances and consequences, higher costs, tax burden, etc. For example, Mr. A (a sole proprietor) has electronic items in his three shops.
 Presently he is the only person managing these all shops.
-Now, if he decides to form a partnership with another person say, Mr. B, then he will have to give him an agreed share mutually decided by both of them.
-Also, The Indian Partnership Act, 1932 will be applicable to them for which Partnership Deed will have to be drawn mentioning many details of the business, etc
+Now, if he decides to form a partnership with another person, say, Mr. B, then he will have to give him an agreed share mutually decided by both of them.
+Also, The Indian Partnership Act, 1932 will apply to them, for which Partnership Deed will have to be drawn mentioning many details of the business, etc.

-If there is a sheer competition in his area, he may lag behind due to many reasons.
-The reasons would include as to weaker pleasing skills to customers, less capital and stock, an outdated supply of goods, higher prices, low goodwill, etc1–3
+If there is sheer competition in his area, he may lag behind due to many reasons.
+The reasons would include weaker pleasing skills to customers, less capital and stock, an outdated supply of goods, higher prices, low goodwill, etc.

 Read Advantages and Disadvantages of Sole Proprietorship for more details.